-The following background information highlights various contract managers (lead) working on the CCI.
+The following background information highlights various contract managers (leads) working on the CCI.
 The number of staff ranges from 3 to 23 employees spending 30 to 100 percent of their time on the CCI, approximately 150 hours per month.

-- Hilary Haycock, Harbage Consulting, LLC: Ms. Haycock is President of Harbage Consulting and has more than 10 years of experience working to improve health policy at the federal, state, and local levels.
-Ms. Haycock has published extensively on health reform concepts with a focus on health care policy communications and stakeholder engagement. - Carolyn Hubbert, PMP, Public Consulting Group, LLC: Ms. Hubbert is a Senior Information Technical and Project Management Consultant with PCG and has more than 20 years of experience in health care, business, and IT.
-Her extensive expertise includes large-scale implementation and management, all phases of the System Development Life Cycle from requirements to testing through project closure, Independent Verification and Validation, Project Oversight and Contract Turnover and Takeover. - Tracy Meeker, PMP, Public Consulting Group, LLC: Ms. Meeker is a certified PMP and has 20 years of progressive responsibility in project management, business intelligence, and data integration in government health care consulting, including more than five years on Medi-Cal programs, and commercial health care consulting.
-Her most recent experience includes providing HIPAA and Health Information Exchange Consulting Support Services for the State of California, Office of Health Information Integrity eHealth branch. - Ashley Wilborn, Public Consulting Group, LLC: Ms. Wilborn has nearly 10 years of progressive responsibility in business analysis, business intelligence, and data integration in state, federal, and private health care consulting.
-She primarily works with health care organizations to integrate standards and regulations for improved operations for all who serve or are served by the health care system.
-Affordable Care Act-related efforts and other state and federal regulations that affect California agencies have been her primary focus areas. - Dr. Andrew Bindman, University of California, San Francisco: Dr. Bindman has practiced, taught, and performed health services research at San Francisco General Hospital for over 25 years.
+- Hilary Haycock, Harbage Consulting, LLC: Ms. Haycock is President of Harbage Consulting and has more than ten years of experience working to improve health policy at the federal, state, and local levels.
+Ms. Haycock has published extensively on health reform concepts with a focus on health care policy communications and stakeholder engagement. - Carolyn Hubbert, PMP, Public Consulting Group, LLC: Ms. Hubbert is a Senior Information Technical and Project Management Consultant with Public Consulting Group and has more than 20 years of experience in health care, business, and IT.
+Her extensive expertise includes large-scale implementation and management, all phases of the System Development Life Cycle from requirements to testing through project closure, Independent Verification and Validation, Project Oversight and Contract Turnover, and Takeover. - Tracy Meeker, PMP, Public Consulting Group, LLC: Ms. Meeker is a certified PMP and has 20 years of progressive responsibility in project management, business intelligence, and data integration in government health care consulting, including more than 5 years on Medi-Cal programs, and commercial health care consulting.
+Her most recent experience includes providing Health Insurance Portability and Accountability Act and Health Information Exchange Consulting Support Services for the State of California, Office of Health Information Integrity eHealth branch. - Kristen Borth, Public Consulting Group, LLC: Ms. Borth has nearly 10 years of progressive responsibility in project management, process improvement, policy development, and interpretation in both state and private health care consulting.
+Her understanding of the healthcare environment strongly supports her assistance in moving healthcare to an integrated and collaborative future.
+She has primarily worked with health care organizations to integrate standards and regulations for improved operations. - Dr. Andrew Bindman, University of California, San Francisco: Dr. Bindman has practiced, taught, and performed health services research at San Francisco General Hospital for over 25 years.
 He has applied his research experience through scientific methods that best incorporate ideas and data analyses that assist in the policymaking process.
 He has also published extensively on evaluations of Medicaid health policies with a focus on access to care and health outcomes.
 His experience includes work at the internal level comparing health care systems across multiple countries.